 5. Keep a journal to track progress over time

 Four years ago I started long distance running.
-As I did, I wrote down my workouts and my races in—you guessed it—my journal.
-What’s great about this written record is that I can go back and see the progress I’ve made over the years, from barely being able to finish my first 5K to completing a half marathon (and the 50 pounds of fat lost in-between).
+As I did, I wrote down my workouts and my races in—you guessed it—a journal.
+What’s great about this written record is that I can go back and see the progress I’ve made over the years, from barely being able to finish my first 5K to completing a half marathon (and the 50 pounds of fat lost in between).

 Daily workouts, as with any daily activity, rarely have this kind of dramatic progress.
 Progress comes slowly over time, so we easily miss it.
-And miss the joy it brings to celebrate success.
+And miss the joy of celebrating success.

-This is one of the weaknesses in my leadership.
-With my head down in driver mode, I tend to plow from one project to the next without taking the time to truly enjoy what I’ve completed.
+This is one of the weaknesses of my leadership.
+With my head down in driver mode, I tend to plow from one project to the next without taking the time to truly enjoy what I’ve done.
 The net on this is a giant sucking sound in my soul: debilitating emotional depletion, both within myself and within the people who help me get these projects done.